ablehnung/ablehnung/README.md

 discord: ablehnung#4579
 ------------------------
 About me:
-I am ablenung#4579 (former known as technikstreber aka, technik).
-I want to learn / I am learning c# and am therefore mainly focused on c#.
+I am ablenung#4579.
+I want to learn / I am learning C but i am open for everything (if it gets my interest).
+My plans are also to learn more about hardware.
 At the moment my knowledge is not really very sufficent.
 I like monkeys and salted potatoe chips.
-The thing that can get me to rage is a ;
 ------------------------